 This vision is about the Messiah, the King-Priest.
 In the days of the kings and after the exile Judah’s government was ruled by two distinct persons; the king ruling the political life and the high priest, ruling its religious life.
 This section opens with three Hebrews arrivin …

-Israel and Judah had lost sight of God’s plan for them to settle in the land (Gen. 12:7), to drive out the Canaanites (Duet.
-7:1-4), and to obey God’s laws (Duet.
+Israel and Judah had lost sight of God’s plan for them to settle in the land (Gen. 12:7), to drive out the Canaanites (Deut.
+7:1-4), and to obey God’s laws (Deut.
 8:1).
 Instead of uniting to accomplish these goals they fought each other (v.
 1).
-More and more the people of Israel …
+More and more people…

 Faith is Proved by Love - James 2:10 – 2:18 (commentary)